MEDICAL DOCTORS MARKHAM

 Any one of these symptoms:

-Regardless of whether you tested positive or negative for COVID-19, you must self-isolate/stay at home until you no longer have a fever and your symptoms have improved for at least 24 hours (48 hours if you have gastrointestinal symptoms).
-You must wear a well-fitted mask for 10 days from the start of symptoms and avoid non-essential visits to highest risk settings** such as nursing homes and hospitals.
+Regardless of whether you tested positive or negative for COVID-19, stay at home until you no longer have a fever, your symptoms have improved for at least 24 hours (48 hours if you have gastrointestinal symptoms) and you are not developing additional symptoms.
+(If you are immunocompromised, you should stay at home for 10 days).
+You should wear a well-fitted mask for 10 days from the start of symptoms, avoid activities that require taking off your mask such as dining out, avoid non-essential visits to high risk individuals and to the highest risk settings** such as nursing homes and hospitals.

 NO SYMPTOMS:

-If you have NO symptoms but tested positive for COVID-19, you must wear a mask for 10 days and avoid visiting highest risk settings** such as nursing homes.
+If you have NO symptoms but tested positive for COVID-19, you should wear a well-fitted mask for 10 days from the start of symptoms, avoid activities that require taking off your mask such as dining out, avoid non-essential visits to high risk individuals and to the highest risk settings** such as nursing homes and hospitals.

 Please notify any close contacts to monitor for symptoms for 10 days after the last meeting, to wear a mask and to avoid visiting highest risk settings** such nursing homes.
 A close contact is anyone you were less than two metres away from for at least 15 minutes, or at least 10 minutes if not wearing masks, in the 48 hours before symptoms began or positive COVID-19 test result, whichever came first.